broden-wanner/practicality/README.md

 This is a starter app to try to track practicing

-Functioning web app with angular frontend and django backend
+Functioning web app with angular frontend and django backend hosted on DigitalOcean

+Demo site is at http://68.183.236.56/

 ## Concepts